laurabeth/web-dev-101/readme.md

 - Always have a cause, which means...
 - They always have **solutions**

-#### HTML
+#### Hypertext Markup Language (HTML)

 [HTML Documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)

-- Hypertext markup language - Not actually a language!
+- Tags, what are they and why do we use them?
+  - Create a file on your machine with the .html file type
+  - Navigate to mozilla docs
-- Semantic HTML
+  - Start experimenting
+- Semantic HTML, what is it and why is it important?

 #### CSS